-Stationary Systems.
 The most common stationary oxygen system is the concentrator, an electrical device that pulls oxygen from the air.
 It weighs about 35 pounds and cannot be battery operated, so a patient can use it only at home.

-Compressed or Liquid Oxygen.
 Oxygen can be administered from large stationary tanks or small portable ones, either as compressed gas or liquid oxygen.
 A container of liquid oxygen lasts four times longer than compressed gas of the same weight, and it is easier to fill.
 Liquid oxygen is very beneficial for patients who want to maintain an active life, although the tanks require occasional venting to release pressure, and this wastes oxygen.
 They are also more expensive.

-Precautions.
 Supplemental oxygen is a fire hazard, and some hotels and residences do not allow its use.
 No one should smoke near an oxygen tank, and tanks should be stored safely, secured to a wall and away from heaters and furnaces.